To ensure that your submissions meet our formatting and technical standards please, read through all the information below.

 EXAMPLE: Take a quick look at the The Core - Multi Purpose WordPress Theme preview image and put yourself in a buyer's shoes.
 This seller has covered everything.
 A quick description about the theme, a few top features, great screenshots and of course a simple WordPress logo letting buyers know it’s a WP theme.
 Simple elements but all important.
 Remember within a marketplace setting, buyers searching for items really need specific and straight-forward information like this.

-Create a 600x330 PNG for your preview image.
+Create a 1180px x 660px PNG for your preview image.
 Make sure your preview image is an accurate representation of your file.
 Your preview image must not contain trademarks or images of celebrities.

-Create a 68x68 PNG for your thumbnail.
-Make sure your thumbnail accurately represents your file.
-Your thumbnail image (and/or avatar image) must not contain trademarks or images of celebrities.
+Make sure your thumbnail images accurately represent your file.
+Your thumbnail images (and/or avatar image) must not contain trademarks or images of celebrities.

 You are also not permitted to artificially add any official MOJO Marketplace graphical assets to your thumbnails, e.g. community badges or trending assets.
 This is considered "gaming the system" and works against our terms and conditions.